silviomcandido/interIsoFoamEHD/README.md

 Contributions to this project are welcome!
 Whether it's bug fixes, enhancements, or new features, feel free to submit pull requests or open issues to discuss potential improvements.

 ## Acknowledgments:
-This solver was developed by Sílvio Cândido [Sílvio Cândido](https://scholar.google.com/citations?user=SdNOWvEAAAAJ&hl=pt-PT) and [José C. Páscoa](https://scholar.google.com/citations?user=EBi13pcAAAAJ&hl=pt-PT) under the academic supervision of the University of Beira Interior, with support from the [C-MAST Center for Mechanical and Aerospace Science and Technologies](https://www.ubi.pt/entidade/C-MAST)  and the FCT Portuguese Foundation for Science and Technology.
+This solver was developed by Sílvio Cândido [Sílvio Cândido](https://scholar.google.com/citations?user=SdNOWvEAAAAJ&hl=pt-PT) and [José C. Páscoa](https://scholar.google.com/citations?user=EBi13pcAAAAJ&hl=pt-PT) under the academic supervision of the [Universidade da Beira Interior](https://www.ubi.pt), with support from the [C-MAST Center for Mechanical and Aerospace Science and Technologies](https://www.ubi.pt/entidade/C-MAST)  and the [FCT Portuguese Foundation for Science and Technology](https://www.fct.pt).

 ## License:
 This project is licensed under the [MIT License](LICENSE), allowing for both personal and commercial use with proper attribution.